unspecifier/quizzler/src/markdown/nha-practice-1.md

 ## Question 89 of 100
 A claim is submitted with a transposed insurance member ID number and returned to the provider.
 Which of the following describes the status that will be assigned to the claim by the third-party payer?
 - ❌ Suspended
-> Asuspended claim is held for additional information.
+> A suspended claim is held for additional information.
 - ❌ Pending
 > A pending claim is held for pending review.
 - ❌ Denied